csmartinez/Hair-Salon/README.md

 ##Saloon stylists, clients organizer
-Stores and lists saloons and directs you to the stylist page with stylist's client Ruby version 2.2
+Stores and lists stylists and clients and directs you to the stylist page with stylist's clients Ruby version 2.2

 ##Project Setup